Medetomidine

 You can download our ICU medetomidine-fentanyl withdrawal management strategy here.

-(1) Long and short-acting opioids
+(1) Long and short-acting opioid

-Rationale: High quantities of fentanyl remain prevalent in the illicit opioid supply and opioid withdrawal remains a primary concern
+Rationale: High quantities of fentanyl remain prevalent in the illicit opioid supply

 (3) Ketamine